-This letter may be a tad longish in the fast and furious freelance writing job world, but it does cover many of the major points that you'll need to hit to compete in that world.
+This letter may be a little long in the fast-and-furious freelance writing job world, but it does cover many of the major points that you'll need to hit to compete in that world.

-In addition to the advice above, be sure to include the pieces and documents asked for in the ad (your first shot at following directions).
-This often includes samples, salary requirements, and/or references.
-Some ads may specifically ask for the writer to forego a cover and supply a short paragraph, instead.
-The concept here is the same: focus on the employer's needs, and how your past experiences match those needs.
+In addition to the advice above, be sure to include the pieces and documents asked for in the ad—your first shot at following directions.
+This often includes samples, salary requirements, and references.
+Some ads may specifically ask for the writer to forego a cover and supply a short paragraph instead.
+The concept here is the same: Focus on the employer's needs, and how your past experiences match those needs.

 Best of luck to you!
 Now, go write!